applieddataconsultants/wheredat/readme.md

 wheredat uses [window.postMessage](https://developer.mozilla.org/en/DOM/window.postMessage)
 for cross domain communication.
 However, this is not supported in IE &lt;= 7.
-If your application needs to support legacy browser, wheredat also calls a function named `wheredat_geocode` on the parent window.
+If your application support legacy browsers, wheredat also calls a function named `wheredat_geocode` on the parent window.
 However for this to work you will need to proxy your wheredat server.